 I went on a course at The Hospice before Cas died to prepare me for what was to come.
 She did a DNAR early on and discussed where she wanted to be at the end; she didn’t want to die at home.
 We’d paid for our funerals years ago.
 We had discussed what we wanted, burial or cremation.
 We’d written down what we wanted at our funerals; we didn’t want anybody saying nice things about us who didn’t know us.
 Cas just wanted us to get to the crematorium and to the pub afterwards and just get it over and done with.
 Then towards the end she said ‘maybe people would like to come and say nice things about me’ and then she said ‘ask our local vicar to run something nice at the church’ - which she did.

 All carers are amateurs.
 You’re shocked at the same time as dealing with stuff.
-You lurch from one crisis to another so the fact of having a steady hand, to have somebody you can lean on (which is what SinglePoint was 24 hours a day, seven days a week) at the time it was needed, was such a huge relief.
+You lurch from one crisis to another so the fact of having a steady hand, to have somebody like Emma and SinglePoint 24 hours a day, 7 days a week, at the time it was needed, was such a huge relief.

 24 hour advice: SinglePoint 01206 890 360

 SinglePoint is a 24/7 advice and support helpline which helps to coordinate an individual’s care with the hospice.
 SinglePoint also works alongside other healthcare services such as GPs, Community Nurses or Specialists.